BLUE BLOODS (CBS)

 See (who saw) how it all began: It had been five years since anything new clicked for CBS on Friday, but Blue Bloods had a star with real appeal for the Friday crowd and a compatible lead-in from CSI: NY.
 It began on 9/24/10 with 13.01 million viewers and a strong-for-Friday 2.2 demo rating, building on its CSI: NY lead-in (2.0).
 It dropped just a bit each of the next three weeks, to 2.0 and 1.8 and 1.7, but it steadied at the 1.7ish level for the rest of season one.

 Then vs. now: Blue Bloods is one of those rare TV successes in this day and age that was explicitly designed to skew super-old.
 Tom Selleck's recent track record in the Jesse Stone movies pretty much ensured that would be the case.
 Most shows that appear to be old-skewing going in aren't able to cast a wide enough net to score an acceptable volume of advertiser-friendly viewers, but Selleck's Blue Bloods audience has been substantial from day one.
 A somewhat rocky season three and the loss of its CSI: NY lead-in made things look a little shaky for Blue Bloods entering season four, but Hawaii Five-0 injected a surprising amount of new demo interest into CBS Friday.
-These two shows debuted in the same week in 2010 with very different expectations, but they may well be at least as long-term a team as CSI: NY and Blue Bloods were.
+These two shows debuted in the same week in 2010 with very different expectations, but they will be at least as long-term a team as CSI: NY and Blue Bloods were.

 Adults 18-49 info by season: